-Warehouse \$225,000

-Kobuk Center \$1,100,000

-Catholic Schools of
+Catholic Schools of Fairbanks \$3,500,000.00

-Fairbanks \$3,500,000

-KNOM Buildings \$430,000

-Fairbanks Counseling &

-Adoption Building \$600,000

-Betty St Convent \$195,000
+Chancery property \$1,200,000.00

+Kobuk Center/ priest residence \$1,120,000.00

+Warehouse maintenance center \$225,000.00

+KNOM property, Nome, AK \$430,000.00

+FCA Barnett St Building \$600,000.00

+Betty Street Residence \$205,000.00

-Hanger \$300,000
+Hanger \$346,000.00

-Kateri Tekakwitha Center \$175,000

-\$7,625,000
+Kateri Center, Galena \$175,000.00

+Cessna 207 \$75,000.00

+Lot next to warehouse \$31,000.00

+Total \$7,907,000.00

-This investment in real estate will represent an allocation of 52% of the historic dollar value of the Endowment and approximately 56% of the value of the Endowment as of September 30, 2009.
+In addition, the Monroe Foundation will be funding its contribution to the Plan by selling a vacant lot that it owns to the Endowment for \$150,000.
+This investment in real estate will represent an allocation of 55% of the historic dollar value of the Endowment and approximately 57% of the value of the Endowment as of December 1, 2009.
 Such an investment profile is well within the range permitted by the proposed investment policy revision.

 The UPMIFA amendment will greatly stabilize CBNA's ability to operate on a going forward basis.
-Instead of using historic dollar value as a limitation discussed above, UPMIFA applies a more carefully articulated prudence standard to the process of making decisions about expenditures from an endowment fund designed to encourage institutions to establish a spending policy that will be responsive to short-term fluctuations in the value of the fund, and allowing an institution to maintain appropriate levels of expenditures in times of economic downturn or economic strength.
+Instead of using historic dollar value as a limitation discussed above, UPMIFA applies a more carefully articulated prudence standard to the process of making decisions about expenditures from an endowment fund which standards are designed to encourage institutions to establish a spending policy that will be responsive to short-term fluctuations in the value of the fund, and allow an institution to maintain appropriate levels of expenditures in times of economic downturn or economic strength.
 In some years, accumulation rather than spending will be prudent, and in other years an institution may appropriately make expenditures even if a fund has not generated investment return that year.
-Although the UPMIFA does not require that a specific amount be set aside as "principal," UPMIFA assumes that the charity will act to preserve "principal" (i.e., to maintain the purchasing power of the amounts contributed to the fund) while spending "income" (i.e. making a distribution each year that represents a reasonable spending rate, given investment performance and general economic conditions).
-Thus, it requires the institution to monitor principal in an accounting sense, identifying the original value of the fund (the historic dollar value of the corpus) and the increases in value necessary to maintain the purchasing power of the fund.
+Although the UPMIFA does not require that a specific amount be set aside as "principal," UPMIFA assumes that the charity will act to preserve "principal" (i.e., to maintain the purchasing power of the amounts contributed to the fund) while spending "income" (i.e. making a distribution each year that represents a reasonable spending rate, given investment performance and general economic conditions). requires the institution to monitor principal in an accounting sense, identifying the original value of the fund (the historic dollar value of the corpus) and the increases in value necessary to maintain the purchasing power of the fund.